Packing List for Japan Do’s and Don’ts

 Tokyo Packing List: Dressing Code In Tokyo

-Women dress very femininely.
-Nothing too Revealing here.
+Women dress very femininely – usually in skirts and heels, but nothing too Revealing here.
 No short skirts, no low cleavage.
 Japanese women dress very conservatively and you’re likely to feel very out of place in shorts or a cleavage.

 Colors.
 Men and women dress in classic colors: black, blue, brown and gray.